Exr0nProjects/neural_net_cpp/README.md

 Having a working CPU neural net in Python, I can finally complete the dream by converting my framework from Stage 1 to work with CUDA.
 This will probably be a pain, so I will update this section of the README later.

+### Other Notes

+1. Class vs instance method model: Class methods take pointers to their instances and return pointers to operated copies.
+Instance methods mutate themselves

 All this being said, I will start fully considering the tasks that each class must perform and what needs to be implementd.
 I will update this README soon...